KxSystems/docs/docs/ref/accumulators.md

 ### Over

-The function Over derives from a non-unary value is an aggregate: it reduces lists and dictionaries to atoms.
+The function that Over derives from a non-unary value is an aggregate: it reduces lists and dictionaries to atoms.

 For empty right argument/s the atom result depends on the value and, if the derived function is variadic, on how it is applied.